-For the final picture here the DIY organizer being held up using double sided tape.
-When we actually install it over at Aimee’s I’ll either drill it into the wall or get some keyhole hooks to hold it securely in place.
+For the final picture here, the DIY wall organizer is being held up using double sided tape.
+When we actually install it over at Aimee’s, I’ll either drill it into the wall or get some keyhole hooks to hold it securely in place.

 One of my boxes had a lid that was a bit wonky.
-To make it lay flat I just ironed it (on a high/cotton setting) and that did the trick to smooth it out and make it close easily when the Command Strip Velcro was applied.
+To make it lay flat I just ironed it (on a high/cotton setting).
+That did the trick to smooth it out and make it close easily when the Command Strip Velcro was applied.